-- Parents are encouraged to pay for meals in advance with cash, checks, or on-line with a debit or credit card.
-The on-line payment system (https://www.kl2paymentcenter.com/Default.aspx) can be found by going to the Blessed Sacrament School website at www.school.bssky.org and click on the cafeteria page. - The lunch accounts are debit accounts and are not charge accounts.
-It is the responsibility of parents to include the low balance e-mail notification when setting up the account.
-This feature will let you know when your child has used her/his lunch money. - Charging meals is allowed to cover the situation of a family occasionally losing track of the lunch account and funds becoming depleted.
-BSS cannot extend credit for charged lunches on a continuous basis.
-Under no circumstances can a-la-carte items be charged. - "In accordance with Federal civil rights laws and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions, including Blessed Sacrament School, participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA."
+Parents are encouraged to pay for meals in advance with cash, checks, or on-line with a debit or credit card.
+The Diocese has changed the payment system.
+Please refer to the email sent this summer regarding questions about hot lunch.

+"In accordance with Federal civil rights laws and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions, including Blessed Sacrament School, participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA."